olmps/memo/README.md

 WIP - How this application works from inside and how it interacts with external dependencies - written in details in [ARCHITECTURE.md](ARCHITECTURE.md)

+## Background

+This project was built with the help of the sponsors below:

+WIP(sponsors)

+If you're interested in checking out an overview about how we dealt with this project's software process (inside our team), check out [PROCESS](.process/PROCESS_ptBR.md) (sorry, for now only in ptBR).

 ## Contributing & Good Practices